samaystops4no1/medical-bot-frontend/README.md

 ## Getting Started

+1. Make sure you have started the backend server by following the instructions in the [medical-bot-backend](https://github.com/samaystops4no1/medical-bot-backend) repository.

-1. Clone the repository:
+2. Clone the repository:

 ```bash
 git clone <repository-url>
 cd clarion-project
 ```

-2. Install dependencies:
+3. Install dependencies:

 ```bash
 npm install
 ```

-3. Start the development server:
+4. Start the development server:

 ```bash
 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ## Project Structure